 Fes Festival of World Sacred Music 2021

 NOTE FOR ARTISTS: This is not the official website of the Fes Festival of World Sacred Music.
-If you wish to participate in the Festival, contact the Artistic Director, Alain Weber, at email@example.com.
+Please contact the Artistic Director at email@example.com.

 Check our site here to see the type of accommodation you can expect in the Fez medina.
 We can advise on making sure you book close to Festival venues.
 Let us know your dates, bed requirements and budget, and we will send you some options.